Vehicle standards for light commercial vehicles (LCVs)

 Frequently Asked Questions

-Yes, provided the vehicle details on new plate correspond with vehicle registration cert and both state the Desgin Gross Vehicle Weight is now 3,500.
+Yes, provided the vehicle details on new plate correspond with vehicle registration cert and both state the Design Gross Vehicle Weight is now 3,500.
 You may also need to present a modifications report at the next roadworthiness test.
-For modifications report refer to LCV Manual.
+A modifications report can be downloaded from the LCV Manual webpage.

 It applies to the design gross vehicle weight.
 It is illegal to drive in a weight restricted area if vehicle exceeds the weight limit.